bacula-web/bacula-web/README.md

 ### Support

-Submit a bug report or feature request using [GitHub project issues](https://github.com/bacula-web/bacula-web/issues)
+You can submit a bug report or a feature request using [GitHub project issues](https://github.com/bacula-web/bacula-web/issues)

 ### Contribute